Bank of England likely to hold fire, work on guidance revamp

 "That will result in 8.2 billion (pounds) of purchases by the Bank, which are expected to take place from the week commencing March 10."

-(Refiled to make clear, in paragraph 15, that bonds will mature just after next meeting, not before.)
+(In paragraph 15, makes clear bonds will mature just after next meeting, not before)

 (Editing by Ruth Pitchford)